lag13/dotfiles/personal_documentation/api/aGoodAPI.md

 Easy to use
 -----------

-1. Quicker to integration with
+1. Quick to integrate with
 2. Less likely to make a mistake with the integration

 Coverage of the Application the API Operates On